Table Styles Options

 Specifies how to handle page breaks for the selected paragraph style.
 This option specifies whether to create a new page starting with the selected paragraph style and allows you to avoid new pages with a heading and no content if two headings occur in a row in your source documents.
 The default value is None, which does not create a new page.

 This option works with the Page break handling format setting to give you complete control for how ePublisher handles page breaks.
 To access the Page break handling format setting, click Target Settings on the Target menu.
 With the default Page break handling format setting, to create a new page every time the selected paragraph style exists, select the highest priority level of 1.
 To create a new page only if the preceding paragraph did not create a new page, select a lower priority level of 2 through 5.
-For more information, see “Defining New Pages (Page Breaks)”.
+For more information, see “Defining New Pages (Page Breaks)” on page 122.

 Use document cell widths